cliffc2/jormungandr-setup/README.md

 createAddress.sh account
 ```

-# Create your keys and address (from scratch)
+# Create your account, keys, and address for Daedulus (from scratch)

 >To be recognized by Daedalus and Yoroi you need to get a secret key from the cardano-wallet https://github.com/input-output-hk/cardano-wallet/wiki/Wallet-command-line-interface
 ```
 mkdir ~/.local/bin

+# Download from IOHK github
 curl -L https://github.com/input-output-hk/cardano-wallet/releases/download/v2019-12-09/cardano-wallet-jormungandr-macos64-v2019-12-09.tar.gz | tar xz -C $HOME/.local/bin

 # Show help
 cardano-wallet -h

-# Generate 15 word mnemonic phrase
+# Generate your 15 word mnemonic phrase
 cardano-wallet mnemonic generate

-# Restore the private key from 15 word mnemonic phrase
+# Make (restore) the private key from 15 word mnemonic phrase
 cardano-wallet mnemonic reward-credentials

 #This is your new secret key from the cardano-wallet